 Proposals must consider their contribution to greenhouse gas emissions arising from unintended consequences on other activities.
-Where such consequences are likely to result in increased greenhouse gas emissions, proposals should be demonstrate in order of preference:
+Where such consequences are likely to result in increased greenhouse gas emissions, proposals should demonstrate in order of preference:

 c) mitigate unintended consequences on other activities.